fonsleenaars/tqdb/README.md

 key,value1
 ```

 These values can thus easily be parsed into a usable dictionary or collection.
-It should be noted that a key, value pairing will be inconsistently present, meaning the parser checks for its presence and assumes all present keys, have usable values (i.e. non-zero/non-empty).
+The keys for these files are checked based on the Template used for the DBR file, which is defined in the `templateName` key, and indirectly in its `Class` key as well.

 ### TextureViewer
 This parser uses the TextureViewer program created by Max McGuire to convert the TEX files into transparent PNGs.
 I included the program, the DLL and the readme in its entirety in the repo.